justteshi/excelsiorclinic-new/README.md

  python manage.py runserver
  ```
  8. Open browser and go to ```bash  http://localhost:8000 ```
+ 9. Go to http://localhost:8000/admin , login and create 4-8 Services, 1-3 Doctors and some NewsArticles if you want.
 ### Front-end
- 9. navigate to the mai folder
+ 10. navigate to the mai folder
  ```bash
  cd ..
  ```
- 10. Install dependencies
+ 11. Install dependencies
  ```bash
  npm install
  ```
- 11. Run watch
+ 12. Run watch
  ```bash
  npm run dev
  ```